Vision-Language-Policy Model for Dynamic Robot Task Planning: Experiment and Evaluation

 \subsection{Results Analysis}

-The proposed VLP framework demonstrates clear advantages over existing task planning methods, particularly in scenarios that require real-time re-planning.
+The proposed VLP model demonstrates clear advantages over existing task planning methods, particularly in scenarios that require real-time re-planning.
 By integrating semantic reasoning with multimodal scene understanding and hierarchical policy representation, the system effectively adapts to instruction and environment changes during execution.
-Models fine-tuned using real-world interaction data exhibit stronger planning reliability and execution robustness compared to pre-trained baselines, enabling autonomous policy generation across diverse tasks.
+Post-training on real-world interaction data leads to improved planning feasibility and execution stability relative to pre-trained baselines in our evaluation, facilitating online structured policy generation across multiple task categories.
 Furthermore, jointly fine-tuning both the visual encoder and LM decoder enhances scene reasoning and policy refinement, which proves especially beneficial under dynamic conditions.
 Finally, experiments across different robotic embodiments confirm the framework’s strong adaptability and generalization, showing its potential for deployment in practical robotic systems.
 Overall, the results validate that the VLP model supports interpretable planning, efficient policy updates, and rapid deployment, making it a promising solution for autonomous task execution in real-world environments.